ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 ```

 There are few things we notice right off the bat: the function we pass to each
-of them is slightly different; `foldr` explicitly handles the next element `a`
+of them is slightly different; the function you pass to `foldr` combines the
-and the accumulator `b` as arguments as well as passing a **default** `b` to use
+next element `a` and the accumulator `b`. `foldr` requires a default `b` in
-in the case that the container is empty. `cata` leaves you to collect and
+case the foldable structure is empty.
+The albegra you pass to `cata` must
-handle the combination of the accumulated `b`s from your structure yourself,
+combine any accumulated `b`s from your structure with any new `a`s, and also must
-and to provide your own default behaviour if any of your constructors don't
+provide default behaviour in any base case which may occur.
-contain any accumulated value (`Nil` in this case).

 The first argument which cata takes (`Recursive t => (Base t b -> b)`) is
 called an **F-Algebra**, it's a function which performs a single reduction step
 of a recursive operation.
-See the post on [F-Algebras](/recursive/f-algebras)
+See the post on [F-Algebras](/articles/recursive/f-algebras)
 to dive in deeper!

-Shifting concerns into the algebra actually makes `cata` more powerful than
+Handling the base case and collection of values into an algebra actually makes
-`foldr`, we have knowledge of the structure of the data we're folding at each
+`cata` more powerful than `foldr`, we have knowledge of the structure of the
-step and can make different decisions based on it, possibly handling recursive
+data we're folding at each step and can make different decisions based on it,
-values differently based on their location in the structure (e.g. subtract
+possibly handling recursive values differently based on their location in the
-accumulators in the right branch of a binary tree from those in the left
+structure (e.g. combine accumulators from the right branch of a binary tree
-branch).
+differently from those in the left branch).

 Let's write the `sum :: [Int] -> Int` function in a few different ways so we
 can compare approaches.
 We'll do one using `foldr`, one with explicit recursion